 Ruling Passion – A Musical Comedy About Richard III

-Before one reads “Notes on Ruling Passion” by the late, lauded journalist and teacher Carol Bush; we excerpt from her obituary.
+Before one reads the following “Notes on Ruling Passion” by the late, lauded journalist and teacher Carol Bush; we excerpt from her obituary.

 “Lauded Bay High School journalism teacher Carol Bush died Sept.
 27, 2006 from complications of a rare blood cancer.
 She was 80.
 Bush taught for 22 years at Bay High and launched more than a few careers among graduates who have spread across the country.
 They include Chris Willman, formerly of the Los Angeles Times, later a music critic at Entertainment Weekly and Chris Sinzinger, an editor at the Washington Post.
 Other students landed at the Chicago Tribune, Mother Jones magazine and of course, the Cleveland Plain Dealer.